 You’re in luck!
-While most promotional products distributors like Quality Logo Products generally need vector artwork to process your order, this is not the case with embroidery.
+While most promotional products distributors like Quality Logo Products® generally need vector artwork to process your order, this is not the case with embroidery.
 While we strongly encourage using vector artwork, any high-quality image file will work.
 This is because all of the images are digitized and then programmed into the embroidery machine.

-If you do chose to use raster artwork (.jpeg, .gif, etc.), do make sure that the image is a little bigger than the area you’re going to have embroidered.
+If you do chose to use raster artwork (.jpeg, .gif, etc.), make sure the image is a little bigger than the area you’re going to have embroidered.
 The clearer the image, the better quality of embroidery.